 These units provide an introductory study of simple elementary functions of a single real variable, algebra, calculus, probability and statistics and their applications in a variety of practical and theoretical contexts.
-For each topic students are required to demonstrate achievement of three outcomes:
+For each topic students are required to demonstrate achievement of

-- The ability to define and explain key concepts and apply a range of mathematical routines and procedures, - Apply mathematical processes in non-routine contexts including situations requiring problem-solving, modelling, or investigative techniques or approaches and analyse and discuss these applications in mathematics, - Use technology to develop mathematical ideas, produce results, and carry out analysis in situations requiring problem solving, modelling or investigative techniques.
+- The ability to define and explain key concepts and apply a range of mathematical routines and procedures, - · Apply mathematical processes in non-routine contexts including situations requiring problem-solving, modelling, or investigative techniques or approaches and analyse and discuss these applications in mathematics, - Use technology to develop mathematical ideas, produce results, and carry out analysis in situations requiring problem solving. modelling or investigative techniques.

-Functions & Graphs, Algebra, Calculus, Probability & Statistics: In these topics, students cover the graphical representation of simple algebraic functions of a single real variable and the key features of functions and their graphs such as axis intercepts, domain, co-domain and range, stationary points, asymptotic behaviour and symmetry.
-The behaviour of functions and their graphs is explored in a variety of modeling contexts and theoretical investigations.
-The study of algebra supports students' work in the other areas of study and is distributed between the two units.
-The Unit 1 focus is on the algebra of polynomial functions of low degree and transformation of a plane.
-Calculus covers constant and average rates of change and an introduction to instantaneous rate of change of a function in familiar contexts including graphical and numerical approaches to estimating and approximating these rates of change.
-Probability and Statistics covers the concepts of event, frequency, probability and representation of finite sample spaces and events, and includes consideration of impossible, certain, complementary, mutually exclusive, conditional and independent events involving one, two or three events, including rules for computation of probabilities for compound events and the law of total probability in the case of two events.
+Functions & Graphs, Algebra, Calculus, Probability & Statistics: In these topics, students cover the graphical representation of simple algebraic functions (polynomial and power functions) of a single real variable and the key features of functions and their graphs such as axis intercepts, domain (including the concept of maximal, natural, or implied domain), co-domain and range, stationary points, asymptotic behaviour and symmetry.
+The behaviour of functions and their graphs is to be explored in a variety of modelling contexts and theoretical investigations.
+Focus is placed on the algebra of polynomial functions of low degree, and transformations of the plane.
+Students also cover constant and average rates of change and an introduction to instantaneous rate of change of a function in familiar contexts, including graphical and numerical approaches to estimating and approximating these rates of change.
+Finally, students cover the concepts of experiment (trial), outcome, event, frequency, probability and representation of finite sample spaces and events using various forms such as lists, grids, Venn diagrams and tables.
+They also cover introductory counting principles and techniques and their application to probability.